Mohamed Sheikh, Baron Sheikh: Conservative Party

 Sheikh first joined the Conservative Party in 2004.
 He founded the Conservative Muslim Forum and chaired it for several years.
 He was President of the Forum.
 He sat on the Conservative benches in the House of Lords and he was actively involved in promoting the Conservative Party to ethnic minorities.

 National Muslim War Memorial Trust

 Lord Sheikh was the chairman and a founding member of the recently established National Muslim War Memorial Trust.

 Defamation case

 On 15 August 2018 MailOnline published an article headed "EXCLUSIVE: Top Tory Peer’s appearance at Corbyn's 'hate conference' in Tunisia comes after YEARS of rubbing shoulders with Islamists, hate preachers and Holocaust deniers".
 This started the Corbyn wreath-laying controversy.
 Lord Sheikh took action against the publishers, Associated Newspapers Ltd who later accepted fault, admitted their allegations were false, and issued an apology.

-Personal life
+Personal life and death

 Sheikh was married to Shaida Sheikh in 1985 and Guli Sheikh in 2018.
 He has a daughter from a previous marriage.
-He died on 22 September 2022, at the age of 81.
+He died from cardiogenic shock at London Bridge Hospital in Southwark, London, on 22 September 2022, at the age of 81.